jordan-public/circuit-breaker-token/README.md

 ## Abstract

-Circuit Breaker Token is a wrapped token implementation that introduces a time-delayed liquidation mechanism to protect users from instant liquidations in DeFi lending protocols.
-By enforcing a mandatory cooldown period between liquidation initiation and execution, users gain time to react and potentially save their positions, while still ensuring that legitimately unhealthy positions can eventually be liquidated.
+Circuit Breaker Token is a wrapped token implementation that introduces a **progressive time-delayed liquidation mechanism** to protect users from instant liquidations in DeFi lending protocols.
+By enforcing a mandatory cooldown period followed by a gradual liquidation window, users gain time to react and potentially save their positions, while still ensuring that legitimately unhealthy positions can eventually be liquidated.

 The implementation is **generic and can wrap any ERC20 token** - examples include cWETH (wrapped WETH), cUSDC (wrapped USDC), cDAI (wrapped DAI), etc. The "c" prefix stands for "circuit breaker."

+### Key Features

+1. **Progressive Liquidation Curve**: Liquidatable amount increases from 10% to 100% over the execution window
+2. **Wallet Balance Consideration**: Users with available tokens can get additional time (reduced liquidation percentage)
+3. **Collateral-Aware**: Takes into account the user's total collateral position
+4. **Two-Phase System**: Initiation (with cooldown) → Progressive execution window

 ## Introduction